 ANNUAL EARNINGS GROWTH: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-RAI, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 2.28, 1.64, 2.29, 2.40, 2.24, passes this criterion.
-The one dip is considered acceptable, as earnings quickly rebounded after the decline.
+RAI, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.20, 1.12, 1.57, 1.35, 2.57, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]